Terms & Conditions

 8.1 All Intellectual Property Rights and all other rights arising out or in connection with the Service including any bespoke software shall be owned by the Supplier.
-Unless agreed otherwise in writing by the Directors of CREST Planning Ltd you shall have no rights in or to them other than the right to use in accordance with the contract.
+Unless agreed otherwise in writing by the Directors of Halo Solutions Ltd you shall have no rights in or to them other than the right to use in accordance with the contract.
 The Supplier hereby licenses all such rights to the Client free of charge and on a non-exclusive, non-transferable and worldwide basis to such extent as is necessary to enable the Client to make reasonable use of the Service as is envisaged by the parties.
 If the Supplier terminates the Contract under clause 12 this licence will automatically terminate.

 9. CONFIDENTIALITY AND DATA PROTECTION

 9.1 The Client shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to the Customer by the Supplier or its agents, and any other confidential information concerning the Supplier’s business or its products which the Customer may obtain.
 The Customer shall restrict disclosure of such confidential material to such of its employees, agents or sub-contractors as need to know it for the purpose of discharging the Customer’s obligations to the Supplier, and shall ensure that such employees, agents or sub-contractors are subject to obligations of confidentiality corresponding to those which bind the Customer.

 9.2 Each party may be given access to confidential information from the other party in order to perform its obligations under this agreement.
 A party’s confidential information shall not be deemed to include information that:

 a) is or becomes publicly known other than through any act or omission of the receiving party;

 b) was in the other party’s lawful possession before the disclosure;